soranoo/next-css-obfuscator/README.md

 ## 🤝 Contributing

 Contributions are welcome!
 If you find a bug or have a feature request, please open an issue.
 If you want to contribute code, please fork the repository and run `npm run test` before submit a pull request.
+We are following the [Conventional Commits](https://www.conventionalcommits.org/en/v1.0.0/) specification for commit messages.

 ## 🏛️ Commercial Usage